Grathium-Industries/Grathium-Industries.github.io/src/pages/posts/blog/semicolon-less-javascript.md

 Additionally, a good diff is important for code reviewers who will commonly review using a diff or patch view.

-However, semi-columns do not play nicely with the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) or functional programming paradigms.
+However, semicolons do not play nicely with the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) or functional programming paradigms.

 While you may not like either the builder pattern of functional programming, your project will inevitably use code someone else has written.
 And that person may not agree with your reservations.